hvignolo87/superside-challenge/README.md

 ### 6. Run the dbt models with Airflow

 As the dbt models will run in ephemeral pods via the [kubernetesPodOperator](https://airflow.apache.org/docs/apache-airflow-providers-cncf-kubernetes/stable/operators.html#kubernetespodoperator), you'll need to provide an image to the containers.
-To do this, please run:
+To create it, please run:

 ```bash
 make cluster-local-image
 ```

+> :bulb: Any time you change something in a dbt model, you need to re-run it.

 Go to [http://localhost:8090](http://localhost:8090), and login with the default credentials `airflow:airflow`.